General Regulation I - Definitions

-(a) where a student has been accused of a major or minor offence as set out in General Regulations IV Discipline or an offence under College regulations; or the student’s matriculation and registration is being investigated under the terms of the University’s Notification of Academic and Personal details for Admission, Matriculation and Registration Purposes Regulation.
+(a) where a student has been accused of a “major” or “non-major” offence as set out in General Regulations IV - Discipline; or the student’s matriculation and registration is being investigated under the terms of the University’s Notification of Academic and Personal details for Admission, Matriculation and Registration Purposes Regulation;

-(b) where a police investigation is pending into an allegation that the student has committed an offence or offences against the criminal law, where the offences involve other students or affect or have the potential to affect the interests of the University or have the potential to seriously affect the health and safety of staff or students.
-Please refer also the University’s Code of Practice on Notification of Misconduct to the Police and Internal Action in Volume 1 of the University Calendar;
+(b) where a police investigation is pending into an allegation that the student has committed an offence or offences against the criminal law which affect or have the potential to affect the interests of the University or have the potential to seriously affect the health and safety of staff or students.
+(Please also refer to the University’s Code of Practice on Notification of Misconduct to the Police and Internal Action in Volume 1 of the University Calendar);

-(c) on rare occasions where a student suffering from documented mental health difficulties may be causing disruption to others or may be severely damaging their own academic prospects;
+(c) where a student may be suffering from health difficulties and causing serious disruption to others or severely damaging their own academic prospects;

-(d) as a short term emergency measure to facilitate an investigation.
+(d) as a short term emergency measure whilst investigations are carried out.

 (3) Jurisdiction Over Suspension